sashetophizika/hyprscratch/README.md

 bind = $mainMod, s, hyprscratch call name
 ```

-The `rules` field is for Hyprland's windows rules and are separated with a `;` and the options are the scratchpad options listed above separated with an interval.

 ## Other Relevant Information
 To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
 An incorrect title results in the scratchpad not being hidden and a new one being spawned instead.